-Few archipelagos on earth invoke such a sense of exoticness, discovery, and adventure than the Galapagos Islands.
 A collection of islands situated on both sides of the equator, the Galapagos lie in the Pacific Ocean and are part of Ecuador.
+Few archipelagos on Earth invoke such a sense of exoticness, exploration, and adventurous excitement as the Galapagos Islands.
 They became renowned as one of the places were Charles Darwin got his world-changing insights and ever since then, people have wanted to cruise to the Galapagos as well.
 In this article, we’ll take a look at Galapagos cruises and frequently asked questions about cruising to the Galapagos.

 The Galapagos: A National Park and World Heritage Site

-Located almost 1,000 kilometers south the South American mainland and made up of eighteen main islands, three minor islands, and more than a hundred tiny islets and rocks, the Galapagos is a playground for evolution.
+Located almost 1,000 kilometers west of the South American mainland and made up of eighteen main islands, three minor islands, and more than a hundred tiny islets and rocks, the Galapagos are a playground for evolution.
 The islands are famous for their huge biodiversity and large numbers of endemic species, among which are the Galapagos tortoise, the Galapagos penguin and marine iguanas.

-Its immense importance is why it became Ecuador’s first national park in 1959 and UNESCO designated it World Heritage two decades later.
+Its immense importance is why it became Ecuador’s first national park in 1959 and a UNESCO World Heritage Site two decades later.
 Galapagos National Park encompasses almost the entire land area of the archipelago.
-The other areas are inhabited parts of five different islands.
+The other areas are the inhabited parts of five different islands.

 All natural attractions are within the national park, which has a strict “sunrise to sunset rule”.
 This, in turn, means that Galapagos cruises are extremely organized.
 There are set times for waking up, breakfast, going on land,… throughout the entire day.